-With many African countries enjoying unprecedented levels of macro-economic growth, there is a window of opportunity for re-investing the revenues from such growth into human development.
-Ways of accomplishing this include investing government revenue into increased per capita governmental health expenditure (alone or in combination with the public private partnership opportunities mentioned above), investing in the social determinants of health (such as education, employment, water supply, sanitation and housing) as well as by building longer-term bases for sustaining Africa's growth and development.
+With many African countries enjoying unprecedented levels of macro-economic growth, there is a limited window of opportunity for re-investing the revenues from such growth into human development.
+Ways of accomplishing this include investing government revenue into increased per capita governmental health expenditure (alone or in combination with the public private partnership opportunities mentioned above), investing in the social determinants of diseases (such as education, employment, water supply, sanitation and housing) as well as by building the longer-term basis for sustaining Africa's growth and development.
 Countries with a particularly short window of opportunity are those whose recent economic growth is mainly due to time-limited extractive industries.